 The Ensanche de Amara and Riberas de Loyola neighbourhoods

 And after a good meal...I recommend checking out the sports district.
-Visit Anoeta, Real Sociedad’s home stadium.
+Visit Reale Arena, Real Sociedad’s home stadium.
 Founded over 100 years ago, Real Sociedad is one of the teams with the longest history in the Spanish Liga, winning the league in 1981 and 1982.

-Anoeta is under a full renovation, so a good choice is a visit to the Real Sociedad Museum…an emotional stroll through the club’s history.
+The stadium is newly renovated, I advise you to visit it and also the Real Sociedad Museum…an emotional stroll through the club’s history.